 training manuals.

-Support services may be provided if the individual is a mandatory work registrant or exempt and is participating in E&T activities.
+Support services may be provided if the individual is a mandatory work registrant, an ABAWD aged 60–64, or exempt and is participating in E&T activities.

 B-202: Transportation Assistance

 Boards must ensure that when alternative transportation resources are not available, transportation assistance is provided if it is reasonable, necessary, and directly related to SNAP E&T participation or the job-retention period.